 What should you do if you think you or a friend might have bacterial meningitis?

-Your school nurse, family doctor, and the staff at your local or regional health department office are excellent sources for information on all communicable diseases.
-You may also call your local health department or Regional Texas Department of Health office to ask about meningococcal vaccine.
-Additional information may also be found at the websites for the Centers for Disease Control and Prevention, and the Department of State Health Services.
+For more information your school nurse, family doctor, and the staff at your local or regional health department office are excellent sources for information on all infectious diseases.
+You may also call your family doctor or local health department office to ask about meningococcal vaccine.

 Early Childhood Center